-The Company prohibits anyone from adversely treating any employee, former employee, applicant, or any person who provides services to the Company for reporting concerns about a potential violation of this policy, for assisting anyone in making a report, or for cooperating in an investigation.
-Anyone who experiences or witnesses any behavior they believe to be retaliatory should immediately report it to their manager, Employee Relations Advisor, Human Resources Business Partner, any member of the Human Resources organization, the Corporate Responsibility Officer, or the Ombudsperson.
+The Company prohibits anyone from adversely treating any person for reporting concerns about a potential violation of this policy, for assisting anyone in making a report, or for cooperating in an investigation.
+Anyone who experiences or witnesses any behavior they believe to be retaliatory should immediately report it.